Comparison of Hillary Clinton's emails and Donald Trump's file boxes - ExBulletin

 “Hillary Clinton was authorized to delete and acid wash 33,000 emails AFTER they were subpoenaed by Congress,” Trump said Aug.
 8 on his social media platform, Truth Social.
 “Absolutely nothing has happened to hold her accountable.”

-During the 2016 presidential campaign, chants of “lock her up, lock her up” were a regular feature at Trump rallies.
+During the 2016 presidential campaign, the chants of “lock her up, lock her up” featured regularly at Trump rallies.

 Although she was never charged, Clinton’s use of a private email account for communication with her staff during her tenure as secretary of state prompted an FBI investigation.

-Now, according to reports, the Justice Department is investigating Trump and the classified documents he took with him to Mar-a-Lago after leaving office.
-The Justice Department did not respond to questions about the search, so we don’t know what, if anything, was removed from the property.
+Now, according to press accounts, the Justice Department is investigating Trump and the classified documents he took with him to Mar-a-Lago after leaving office.
+The Justice Department didn’t respond to questions about the search, so we don’t know if anything was removed from the property.

 We explore the legal risks Trump faces in a related article.
 Here we ask, how do the situations of Clinton and Trump compare?

 Clinton’s email troubles began in 2014, when the House Select Committee on Benghazi asked the State Department for all of her emails.
-The department didn’t have them all because, instead of just using the State Department’s email system (with an email address ending in @state.gov), Clinton used a personal email address ( @clintonemail.com) hosted on private servers located in his home in Chappaqua, New York.
+The department didn’t have them all because, instead of just using the State Department’s email system (with an email address ending in @state.gov), Clinton used a personal email address ( @clintonemail.com) hosted on private servers located in his Chappaqua, New York, home.

 In 2014, Clinton’s attorneys combed through the private server and forwarded about 30,000 work-related emails to the State Department and deleted the rest, which Clinton said related to personal matters, such as her daughter’s wedding plans.